Artkharichev/Set-Game/README.md

 - Created new Shapes
 - Created Grid struct ( like as HStack, ForEach)
 - Extension
-- a lot of enum and clousers
+- a lot of enum and clousers.